-The university provides an effective structure for the protection of students in residence halls.
+The university provides an effective structure for the protection of students in residence halls (Lombard site only).
 The elements of this system include:

 - Security personnel.

 - Door peepholes.

 - Locked entrance doors.

 - Information about steps students can take to maintain their safety.